Skip to content

 Use KIs for:

 The rule is simple: web search first, KIs second.
 The web has the latest truth.
-KIs provide project-specific context that the web cannot.
+KIs give you the project-specific stuff the web doesn't have.

 #The RPE Workflow in Practice